 Cooking big batches of food at home is the best way to save on water, ingredients, and electricity.
 The tricky part is dealing with the leftovers.
 Home vacuum sealers are ideal for this purpose.
 They remove all of the air, locking in the flavor, and decreasing the chance of freezer burn.

 Every kitchen can benefit from a pressure canner or traditional canner.
 By enabling you to make your own canned fruits, meats, and vegetables, they save you money in the long term.
 Home Canning is especially useful if you have your own garden.

 By now, you are probably noticing a theme: kitchen gadgets that allow for long-term food storage are going to save you money.
 This is also true of the food dehydrator, which is ideal for people who frequently buy sundried tomatoes, trail mix, dried fruit, or jerky.

 Remember These Simple Tips to Keep the Grocery Bills Down

 As you can see, you do not need to be some sort of supermom (or dad) to feed your family wholesome, healthy foods on a budget.

 You just need to follow a few simple tips:

-- Get Creative – My toddler loves cheese crackers, but they can get expensive and have limited nutritional value.
+My toddler loves cheese crackers, but they can get expensive and have limited nutritional value.
 With a little research, I was able to figure out a healthier, more affordable way to make these crackers myself.
-There are many hacks like this for the creative homemaker.
+There are many hacks like this for creative homemakers.